 Many medical professionals strongly suggest that senior citizens live longer and remain healthier when they have a pet to care for.
 ESRA believes that older dogs also live longer in the care of Senior Citizens whose lifestyles can accommodate the mellower dog.
 These senior dogs have had health exams, are fully vaccinated, are spayed or neutered, and are heartworm negative.

-Senior adopters (age 60 and older) pay no adoption fee for dogs age 10 and older.
+Senior adopters (age 60 and older) pay a $75 adoption fee for dogs age 10 and older.

 Why Adopt an Older Dog?